Who We Are

 - introduce students to powerful modes of self-expression

-- encourage students to create, risk, explore and discover their unique potential
+- encourage students to create, risk, explore, and discover their unique potential

 OUR MORE THAN 100 PROGRAM OFFERINGS INCLUDE: Inspiring performances that introduce large audiences to an art form, its cultural context and its applications to school curriculum.
 Hands-on workshops in which small groups of students practice an art form with the guidance of a teaching artist in a focused environment and in-depth residencies, in which a series of progressive, skill-building workshops culminates in a final student performance or project.
+Many of these programs are avaible as virtual programs for remote learning online.

 OUR 135 PERFORMING AND TEACHING ARTISTS represent a diverse spectrum of cultures, traditions and artistic approaches.
 This roster includes multiple award-winners and many artists affiliated with educational institutions such as Berklee College of Music, New England Conservatory, Leslie University and the Museum of Fine Arts School.
 Artists are chosen for their mastery in their forms, their rapport with young people and their ability to clearly articulate learning objectives.